makersacademy/birthdays/domain_model.md

 User stories

-- As a user, I want to add my friend's birthday to a list
+- As a user, I want to store all of my friends birthdays in a list, so that I can keep track of them
-- As a user, I want to be able to see all the birthdays I have stored in my list
+- As a user, I want to be able to view all names and corresponding birthdays in the list, so that I can have an overview of upcoming birthdays
-- As a user, I want to see if one of my friend's birthday is today
+- As a user, I want to be able to check who's birthday is today, so that I can wish them a happy birthday
-- As a user, I want to know my friend's age
+- As a user, I want the list to tell me the age of my friends

-#### add_birthday method
+#### store method

 - takes a Friend object which has name: and birthday: as attributes
 - data will be stored in a hash
-  - key [string]: birthday_object of Time class
+  - key [string]: birrthday_object of Time class
   - value [string_in_array]: friend's name (first_name second_name)

 Example: { "10 January 1960" => "John Adams" }